mathesh-me/static-website-hosting-1/README.md

 }
 ```
-5. Use the below command for creating the bucket :
+5. Then below command for creating the bucket :

 ```
 terraform apply -auto-approve